Formalizing and Evaluating Requirements of Perception Systems for Automated Vehicles using Spatio-Temporal Perception Logic: Spatio-Temporal Perception Logic

+In the context of STPL, the spatial propositions are the symbols that correspond to objects or regions in the perception dataset.
+We use the function symbol $\BB$ to map these objects to their corresponding sets. \revisionTwo{ Hence, the syntax of spatial terms $\Stau$ in STPL is the same as in MTL$\times S4_u$, but the function symbols $\BB$ replace the spatial propositions $p$.
+In addition, we add grammar support under production rule $\mathcal{A}$ for area computation for spatial terms.
+Area computation is needed in standard performance metrics for 2D vision algorithms, for example to compute union over intersection (UoI).
+In the same spirit, we can also support volume computation for spatial terms in 3D spaces. }

+\revisionTwo{ For many requirements, we also need to access other attributes of the objects in the datastream, e.g., classes, probabilities, estimated velocities, or even compute some basic functions on object attributes, e.g., distances between bounding boxes.
+For usability, we define some basic functions to retrieve data and compute the desired properties.
+The functions which are currently supported are: object class ($C$), class membership probability ($P$), latitude ($Lat$) and longitude ($Lon$) coordinates of a point ($CRT$), area of bounding box ($Area$), and distance ($Dist$) between two points ($CRT$).
+We provide the syntax for using such functions under the production rule $\Theta$. }

+This set of functions is sufficient to demonstrate the generality of our logic.
+However, a more general approach would be to define arithmetic expressions over user definable functions which can retrieve any desired data from the datastream. \revisionTwo{ Such functionality support is going to be among the goals of future software releases. }

+\begin{defn}[STPL Syntax over Discrete-Time Signals] Let $V_t$ and $V_o$ be sets of time variables and object variables, respectively.

-\begin{defn}[STPL Syntax for Discrete-Time Signal] Assume that $x \in V_t$ is a time variable, $id \in V_o$ is an ID variable, $\Ic$ is any non-empty interval of $\;\mathbb{R}_{\ge 0}$ over time.
-The syntax for Spatio-Temporal Perception Logic (STPL) formulas is provided by the following grammar:
+Assume that $x \in V_t$ is a time variable, $id \in V_o$ is an object variable, $\Ic$ is any non-empty interval of $\;\mathbb{R}_{\ge 0}$ over time.
+The syntax for Spatio-Temporal Perception Logic (STPL) formulas is provided by the following grammar starting from the production rule $\phi$: \\ \\ \textit{The syntax for spatial terms is:}